forestgrape/coronavirus/index.md

 > *Comments*, often subjective, are formatted the same as [definitions](#definitions) and sometimes additionally marked with programming style //.
 Otherwise distinction is done by context/content.

-<p id="t-content">-----</p> <!-- workaround to set ids: Markdown generates ids from titles but github preview/jupyter keeps cases while github pages converts to all lower case.
+<p id="t-content">-----</p> <!--before 1.10.2020: workaround to set ids: Markdown generates ids from titles but github preview/jupyter keeps cases while github pages converts to all lower case.
 Sometimes these auto-generated title ids are used and these titles are written all lower case. -->

 ## Content
 * [Updates](#updates)